mehulagg/gitlab/doc/user/project/requirements/index.md

 your customers.
 Exporting requirements can aid collaboration with higher-level systems, as well as audit and regulatory compliance tasks.

+Users with Reporter or higher [permissions](../../permissions.md) can export requirements.

 To export requirements:

 1. In a project, go to **Requirements**.